Jump to topic

 In addition to the side effects listed above, children taking Fluvoxamine might also experience:

-You should not take Fluvoxamine if you are using any of the following medications:
+You should not take fluvoxamine if you are using any of the following medications:

-Other medications might be safe to use for some people taking Fluvoxamine, but increase the risk for side effects.
+Other medications might be safe to use for some people taking fluvoxamine, but increase the risk for side effects.
 These drugs include:

-Certain drugs and supplements increase the risk of serotonin syndrome when taking Fluvoxamine, including:
+Certain drugs and supplements increase the risk of serotonin syndrome when taking fluvoxamine, including:

-Gradual detoxification is important for successfully breaking dependence on the drug.
-This enables the brain to naturally restore its ability to produce the appropriate amount of serotonin without relying on Fluvoxamine to do this.
+Gradual detoxification is an important step in breaking physical dependence.
+Doing so enables the brain to naturally restore its ability to produce the appropriate amount of serotonin without relying on Luvox.

 Someone with a dependence on Fluvoxamine can benefit from a support program after the detoxification process is over.
 This helps with any physical and mental issues associated with drug dependence and usually includes counseling, nutrition guidance, and ongoing emotional support.